 Therein lies my frustration.

-I have to I have to take a brief commercial break.
+I have to take a brief commercial break, Senator.

-Senator, can you hang on because I have a couple more questions for you about where we're headed now given the impasse?
+I have a couple more questions for you about where we're headed now, given the impasse.

 Welcome back, folks.

-Nice to have you with us here at Christmas time, Rush Limbaugh and the Excellence and Broadcast again.
+Nice to have you with us here at Christmastime, Rush Limbaugh and the Excellence in Broadcasting.

-We're happy to have with us uh Idaho Senator Larry Craig explaining his vote and position on the reauthorization of the of the Patriot Act.
+We're happy to have with us Idaho Senator Larry Craig explaining his vote and position on the reauthorization of the Patriot Act.

-Senator, you uh you voted for the Patriot Act, less the extra protections in the new bill three years ago.
+Senator, you voted for the Patriot Act less the extra protections in the new bill three years ago.

-We'll get thirty new protections because of the you said the extraordinary times uh right after nine-eleven, and that you could be reviewing it in the years ahead.
+We've got 30 new protections because you said the extraordinary times right after 9-11, and that you'll be reviewing it in the years ahead.

 And I guess this is the question all of us have.